mansengstedt/spring-ai-llms/README.md

 ## Service End points

-* POST /chat/haiku?provider={provider} create a haiku from provider, for example Anthropic, with given parameters
+* POST /chat/provider/haiku?provider={provider} create a haiku from provider, for example Anthropic, with given parameters
-* POST /chat/llm chat with an LLM given in the request object, either OLLAMA, DOCKER, OPENAI, ANTHROPIC or GEMINI
+* POST /chat/provider/prompt chat with a given LLM in the request object, one of OLLAMA, DOCKER, OPENAI, ANTHROPIC or GEMINI
-* POST /chat/llm/all chat with all LLMs and return all answers
+* POST /chat/providers/prompt chat with given LLMs in the request object, in set OLLAMA, DOCKER, OPENAI, ANTHROPIC, GEMINI
-* GET /chat/prompt/{prompt-id} get llmPrompt and completions from given llmPromptId
 * GET /chat/chat/{chat-id} get chat by chatId
+* GET /chat/prompt/{prompt-id} get llmPrompt and completions from given promptId
-* GET /chat/chat/prompt/contains/{part-of-prompt} get chats containing the given part of the prompt
+* GET /chat/prompt/contains/{part-of-prompt} get chats containing the given part of the prompt
+* GET /chat/completion/{completion-id} get chats containing the given completionId
-* GET /chat/chat/completion/contains/{part-of-completion} get chats containing the given part of the completion
+* GET /chat/completion/contains/{part-of-completion} get chats containing the given part of the completion
-* GET /chat/status get chat service status for all LLMs
+* GET /chat/provider/status get chat service status for all LLMs

+See http://localhost:8999/swagger-ui/index.html for swagger documentation.

 ## Model
 The main domain objects are:
-* Prompt - the prompt to send to the LLM stored with a unique prompt id
+* Prompt - the prompt to send to the LLM stored with a unique prompt id, having a set of completions
 * Completion - the completion returned from the LLM with a unique completion id and a unique prompt id
 * Interaction - the interaction containing a prompt and N completions sharing a prompt id
 * Chat - the chat containing a list of N interactions having the same chat id